 HVAC emergency in Chicago?
 Call Bernie's Heating & A/C Service now!
 Same-day service available for all heating and cooling emergencies.

 Seasonal HVAC maintenance plans keep your furnace and AC running all year.
-Weve been doing preventive maintenance in Chicago since 2008.
-Folks in Lincoln Square, Ravenswood, and Edgewater been on our plan for years cause they dont want to deal with suprise breakdowns. $179/year gets you two tune-ups plus priority scheduling when the weather gets brutal.
+We've been doing preventive maintenance in Chicago since 1992.
+Folks in Lincoln Square, Ravenswood, and Edgewater been on our plan for years cause they don't want to deal with surprise breakdowns. current plan pricing includes two tune-ups plus priority scheduling when the weather gets brutal.

 No vague promises.
-Instead, heres exactly what you get with our plan.
-Alot of companys hide the details but were gonna be upfront about everthing.
+Instead, here's exactly what you get with our plan.
+A lot of companies hide the details but we're gonna be upfront about everything.

 April-May (Before Cooling Season)